-Z - pilot plant, proven technology R - software F - results with legal protection - utility model, industrial design N - Certified methodologies and practices, treatment, conservation methods, procedures and specialised maps with professional expert content O - Miscellaneous Results supported only in combination with at least one other result listed above: H - results reflected in non-legislative directives and regulations binding within the competence of the respective provider and results reflected in the approved strategic and conceptual documents of the state or public administration Intellectual Property Rights The applicants are required to enter into a contract with their foreign partners (sign the so-called Consortium Agreement) which will define the conditions of cooperation on the project where, among other things, they specify the method of allocating rights to the research results, as well as adjustment and management of the rights imported or created during the project's implementation, which are necessary to address the project.
+1 Z - pilot plant, proven technology • R - software F - results with legal protection - utility model, industrial design N - Cartified methodologies and methodologies treatment concernation N - Certified methodologies and practices, treatment, conservation methods, procedures and specialised maps with professional expert content O - Miscellaneous Results supported only in combination with at least one other result listed above: • H - results reflected in non-legislative directives and regulations binding within the competence of the respective provider and results reflected in the approved strategic and conceptual documents of the state or public administration Intellectual Property Rights The applicants are required to enter into a contract with their foreign partners (sign the so-called Consortium Agreement) which will define the conditions of cooperation on the project where, among other things, they specify the method of allocating rights to the research results, as well as adjustment and management of the rights imported or created during the project's implementation, which are necessary to address the project.
 Submission of financial and scientific reports at the national/regional level Czech beneficiaries must follow the rules of TA CR for reporting on the project (i.e. submission of interim and final reports and reports on the implementation of the results).
-Publicity obligations While promoting the project and its results Czech beneficiaries must follow the publicity rules of TA CR.
-Eligible costs personnel costs (including scholarships) subcontracting costs (max.
-20% of total eligible costs throughout the whole project period) other direct costs (write-offs, protection of intellectual property, operating expenses, travel costs, consumables) indirect costs (overheads) - full cost/flat rate 25% (indirect costs in the respective year are calculated as 25% of the sum of the personnel costs and other direct costs in the same year) Specific categories of eligible costs are defined under Article 18 of the General Terms & Conditions.
-Information available at ERA-NET Cofund Scheme on TA CR website (in Czech) ERA-NET Cofund Scheme on TA CR website (in English) National research programme SIGMA (in Czech)
+Publicity obligations While promoting the project and its results Czech beneficiaries must follow the publicity rules of TA CR. personnel costs (including scholarships) • subcontracting costs (max.
+20% of total eligible costs throughout the whole project period) • other direct costs (write-offs, protection of intellectual property, Eligible costs operating expenses, travel costs, consumables) indirect costs (overheads) - full cost/flat rate 25% (indirect costs in the respective year are calculated as 25% of the sum of the percented the respective year are calculated as 25% of the sum of the personnel costs and other direct costs in the same year) Specific categories of eligible costs are defined under Article 18 of the General Terms & Conditions.
+ERA-NET Cofund Scheme on TA CR website (in Czech) Information available at ERA-NET Cofund Scheme on TA CR website (in English) National research programme SIGMA (in Czech)